txoof/codesign/Signing_and_Notarizing_HOWTO.md

 If you already have a developer account with `Developer ID Application` and `Developer ID Installer` certificates configured in XCode, skip this step

 * Create a developer account with Apple
-  - https://developer.apple.com and shell out $99 for a developer account. *Theives*
+  - https://developer.apple.com and shell out $99 for a developer account. *Thieves*
 * Download and install X-Code from the Apple App Store
 * Open and run X-Code app and install whatever extras it requires
 * Open the preferences pane (cmd+,) and choose *Accounts*(